mpemberton5/Web-UI-for-Serviio/README.txt

 - 1.4b2 - 05/06/2013 - Fixed library changes not savable in free version
                      - Improved multilanguage support
                      - Updated German translation
+                     - Resources added from ServiiDB now have the correct feed type
+                     - Remote tab not visible in free version of Serviio
+                     - Installed plugins are now shown as separate tab under Library
+                     - Added tab to display Serviio log information via variable defined in config.php

 HISTORY: